docker-hy/docker-hy.github.io/data/part-1/section-1.md

 and is the instruction set for building an image.
 We will look into Dockerfiles later when we get to build our own image.

-If we go back to the cooking metaphor, Dockerfile is the recipe.
+If we go back to the cooking metaphor, as Dockerfile provides the instructions needed to build an image you can think of that as the recipe for images.
+We're now 2 recipes deep, as Dockerfile is the recipe for an image and an image is the recipe for a container.
+The only difference is that Dockerfile is written by us, whereas image is written by our machine based on the Dockerfile!

 ## Container ##